Note: Unlike a lot of reviews for lump charcoal, I’ve actually used every brand I’m about to outline in this article (as well as many more).

 Of the different brands though, Kamado is by far the most expensive.

 On Amazon, I’ll only buy this charcoal if it’s on a significant discount.
-For this review specifically, I bought the charcoal marked on sale from $69.99 to $29.99 for a 20 lb bag; The latter being way more realistic.
+For this review specifically, I bought the charcoal marked on sale from $69.99 to $29.99 for a 20 lb bag; The latter being way more realistic (it’s now the in-store price for me).

 Finding Oddities Inside Bags of Lump Charcoal